cs100/template-lab-02-git-flow/README.md

 * how to tag releases
 * how to revert to previous commits

+> Note: please wait to clone this repository until instructed to later in this README

 ## Issue Tracking

 The first thing we are going to do is use the built-in GitHub issue system to track and manage tasks.
 Issues are useful to keep track of bugs that appear in projects as well as tracking work that still needs to be done.